awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-beanstalk-environment.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `OptionSettings`  <a name="cfn-beanstalk-environment-optionsettings"></a>
 Key\-value pairs defining configuration options for this environment, such as the instance type\.
 These options override the values that are defined in the solution stack or the [configuration template](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-beanstalk-configurationtemplate.html)\.
-If you remove any options during a stack update, the removed options revert to default values\.
+If you remove any options during a stack update, the removed options retain their current values\.
  *Required*: Yes\.
 The `IamInstanceProfile` option is required\.
 *Required*: No
 *Type*: List of [OptionSetting](aws-properties-beanstalk-option-settings.md)